coltorapps/builder/docs/src/app/page.md

 ## Live Example

-A simple example of what can be accomplished with Basebuilder.
+A simple example of what can be accomplished with Builder.

 {% basic-form-builder /%}